-- In addition to Drawing Tools, EnRoute had a complete set of Design Tools such as Scale, Mirror, Rotate, Move, Inline/Outline including Partial Offset and Fillet Corners one at a time or all at once.
+- In addition to Drawing Tools, EnRoute cad design software has a complete set of Design Tools such as Scale, Mirror, Rotate, Move, Inline/Outline including Partial Offset and Fillet Corners one at a time or all at once.
 Align, Weld and Selection Tools are included as well.
 When applying the Design Tools, EnRoute allows you to see a preview of what is going to happen on screen.

 - One of the more unique Design Tools is the Jigsaw Tool.
 This tool allows you to draw any combination of overlapping closed shapes and open contours and then create a new shapes based upon the overlapping areas.
 A quick and easy way to create new shapes or break one part up into several parts.

 - Additional Tools for modifying parts once they are drawn include Point Editing with Sharp Corners and Straight Line modes, Trim and Extend, Join Contours, Cut by Line and more.